benami171/My_Netcat/readme.md

 7. UDS datagram server: `UDSSD<PATH>`
 8. UDS datagram client: `UDSCD<PATH>`

-## Checking
+## Testing
-To check and comunicate with our program, we;ve used also linux netcat, to save as wrting more clients and server for each protocol for checkups.
-The list of command and how to use them are in ```Q6``` folder under ***work_list.txt***
+To test and communicate with our program, we used Linux netcat to avoid writing separate clients and servers for each protocol.
+The list of commands and usage instructions are in the ```Q6``` folder under ***work_list.txt***.

 ### -e flag
-in all of the examples below, when we use the -e flag, we will execute the command a tik tak toe game, that we've implemented, this is in ```ttt.c``` file in each folder.

-executing the command without -e flag, will just refer the communication between side without special program, like a chat.
+In the examples below, the `-e`  flag is used to execute a command for a tic-tac-toe game implemented in the ```ttt.c```  file in each folder.
+Executing the command without the `-e` flag will simply facilitate commuincation between two ends, like a chat.

 ## Command exmpales:
-Oppening a TCP server and wait for a input from a client. output go to stdout
+Opening a TCP server and waiting for input from a client.
+Output goes to stdout:

 ```bash
 # server
 ./mync -e "./ttt 123456789" -i TCPS9876